HishamKhalil1990/code-102-reading-notes/201/read2.md

 #### they are non-alphabetic characters used to construct expressions to perform a job as in:
 ![ex](https://i.ibb.co/tKGvH0K/arti1.jpg)
 #### 4. decision making
 #### in JavaScript they are done by the if statement which consists of a condition to be evaluated and a conditional statements to be executed depending on the condition result.
-The general form for if statement is `if (variable >= limit value) { statements if yes} else { statements if no}`.
+The general form for if statement is `if (condition) { to do statements if yes} else { to do statements if no}`.
 The comparison operators that can be used in the condition are:

 | operator | function |
 | -------- | -------- |